rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 We want it to be possible to change the policy in the future.
 The policy has several provisions that make it easier to change than it was to originally adopt.
-The leadership council is also considering creating a sub-team that would handle LLM policy so we have fewer "nightmare" 30-person FCPs.
+The leadership council is also considering creating a sub-team that would handle LLM policy so we have fewer "nightmare" 30-person approval requirements.

 I do not think every rule in this policy is wholly good.
 I *do* think that writing our rules down is better than not writing them down,